The Witcher (video game series)

 The main series began in 2007 with the release of The Witcher, and concluded with 2015's The Witcher 3: Wild Hunt.
 As of 2022, the series has three main standalone games, two expansion packs and seven spin-off games.
-The series is critically acclaimed and commercially successful, selling over 50 million copies worldwide by May 2020.
+The series is critically acclaimed and commercially successful, selling over 75 million units by March 2023.

 In March 2022, a fourth installment of the franchise was announced to be in early development and is planned as the start of a new trilogy for the series.
 In October 2022, a remake of The Witcher was announced.
 Fool's Theory will mainly develop the game with full creative supervision from The Witcher series staff and CD Projekt Red.
 Another game will also be developed by The Molasses Flood and created with support from CDPR.

+The series has spawned a series of graphic novels published by Dark Horse Comics.

 Gameplay

 The series revolves around Geralt of Rivia, a skilled monster hunter, and his adventures in a fantasy world of magic, political intrigue, and dangerous creatures.
 The gameplay mainly focuses on exploration, combat, and decision-making as the player navigates Geralt in the game world, completing quests, and fighting enemies.
 The series is known for its intricate narratives, morally ambiguous choices, and attention to detail in creating rich and immersive worlds for players to explore.

 The games are represented in a third-person view perspective in a partially open world environment.
 During the game, the player is faced with difficult decisions that affect the ending of the story and the game world.
 The choices players make in The Witcher games can have immediate and long-term consequences, affecting relationships between characters, opening up new quests and storylines.

 The quests have multiple solutions and branching paths, depending on the player's choices, adding to the game's replayability and encouraging exploration.
 Many quests involve interacting with NPCs and building relationships with them, which can lead to different outcomes and branching paths in the story.
 The series also features a variety of quest types, including main story quests, side quests, contracts, and treasure hunts.
 Each quest type offers a unique challenge and reward, ranging from advancing the story to obtaining rare loot or unlocking new areas.

-Potions are consumable items that Geralt, can use to temporarily enhance his abilities.
+Potions are consumable items that Geralt can use to temporarily enhance his abilities.
 Players can choose which skills to invest in based on their preferred playstyle and customize Geralt's skills to their liking.
 In addition to potions and abilities, the game also includes equipment upgrades such as weapons and armor that can further enhance Geralt's abilities.
 Crafting and upgrading gear is another important aspect of the game where players must gather resources and work with crafters to create the gear that best suits Geralt's needs.